chromice/programming-style-guides/CSS coding style guide.md

 - Properties MUST be logically grouped and SHOULD be consistently ordered.

-- Properties MUST be followed by a colon and a space.
+- Property names MUST be followed by a colon and a space.

-- Values MUST be wrapped in double quotes, but only if they need to.
+- Property values MUST only use double quotes.

 - Attribute selectors MUST always use double quotes around values.